Lagrange top: integrability according to Liouville and examples of analytic solutions: Abstract

 \section{Abstract}

-The Euler-Poisson equations for the Lagrange top are derived on the basis of a variational problem with kinematic constraints.
-The Hamiltonian structure of these equations is established using the intermediate formalism presented in the recent work arXiv:2302.12423.
-General solution to the equations of motion is reduced to the calculation of four elliptic integrals.
-Several solutions in terms of elementary functions are presented.
-The case of precession without nutation has a surprisingly rich relationship between the rotation and precession rates, and is discussed in detail.
+Equations of a heavy rotating body with one fixed point can be deduced starting from a variational problem with holonomic constraints.
+When applying this formalism to the particular case of a Lagrange top, in the formulation with a diagonal inertia tensor the potential energy has more complicated form as compared with that assumed in the literature on dynamics of a rigid body.
+This implies the corresponding improvements in equations of motion.
+Therefore, we revised this case, presenting several examples of analytical solutions to the improved equations.
+The case of precession without nutation has a surprisingly rich relationship between the rotation and precession rates, and this is discussed in detail.